 The ESL One Series has the most money up for grabs, with over $12.5 million being awarded over the course of 60-plus tournaments.

-5. Mobile Legends: Bang Bang Professional League
+2. Mobile Legends: Bang Bang Professional League

-Chief among these mobile games is Mobile Legends, a game made by Montoon which closely mimics PC game League of Legends—so much so that Riot Games was actually awarded a $2.9 million lawsuit payout for plagiarism in 2019.
+While PC and console platform games have historically dominated the esports landscape, mobile games have been on the rise in recent years, especially in the Southeast Asian market.
+Chief among these mobile games is Mobile Legends, a game made by Montoon, which closely mimics the PC game League of Legends—so much so that Riot Games was actually awarded a $2.9 million lawsuit payout for plagiarism in 2019.

 Still, the popularity of Mobile Legends has soared, and the Mobile Legends: Bang Bang Professional League is the biggest Mobile Legends league out there.
 It even won “Most Favorite Tournament of the Year'' at the EXGCON Indonesia Gaming Awards in 2019.

 Mobile Legends events fail to distribute as much prize money as other esports, but the MPL ID Season 5 Tournament garnered the most sets of eyes (about 1.2 million) of any esports event in the world in 2019, surpassing the likes of League of Legends, CS:GO, and PUBG.
 What's most impressive is that they held two separate events with over 1 million viewers, which no other game was able to match.

-6. Major League Gaming Pro Circuit
+3. Major League Gaming Pro Circuit

 Major League Gaming (MLG) is an umbrella corporation that encompasses a few different tournaments and leagues.
+The largest of these is the MLG Pro Circuit, which has awarded over $9.5 million in prize money over its 17-year history.
 It is headquartered in New York and focuses on the North American market.
-The largest of these is the MLG Pro Circuit, which has awarded over $9.5 million in prize money over its 17-year history.

 The MLG Pro Circuit includes many different game titles.
-While historically focusing on first-person shooters and fighting games, they expanded in 2011 to include multiplayer online battle arena and real time strategy games.
+While historically focusing on first-person shooters and fighting games, they expanded in 2011 to include multiplayer online battle arena and real-time strategy games.
 MLG currently hosts tournaments with the following titles: